Remiphilius/PoemesProfonds/README.md

----
-output:
-  html_document: default
-  pdf_document: default
----
 # PoemesProfonds

-## Converter text to phenomes
+## Requirements

+- Python >= 3.5
+- Tensorflow 2
+- Keras >= 2.3.1
+- Java 1.8

+## Text-to-phenomes converter

-In order to get the phonemes of the verses from the poetry, a model converting word to phonemes in French was developped, especially for proper nouns.
+In order to get the phonemes of the verses from the poetry, a text-to-phonemes converter for French need to be developped.
+Some words, especially proper nounds, may appear in poetry but are not in any database containg the phenotic of these novel words.
+Thus, a model based on neural networks was created so converter can read every word.

 The data to train the model on was found in [1].
 Instead of using the International Phonetic Alphabet (IPA), the same substitution alphabet is used as in [1] as described below.

 ### Consonants